gabemartinez/trivia/README.md

-# Trivia - A React App
+# Trivia - A React/Redux App

-Trivia - A React App is a widget that ASU will be using for news articles to engage with readers.
+Trivia - A React/Redux App is a widget that ASU will be using for news articles in order to interact with readers.

+The widget takes in an object of questions and their answers, then displays them one by one for a user to test their knowledge with.

+Score is being kept.
+More options will be added soon.

 ###Getting Started###

 There are two methods for getting started with this repo.

 ####Setup with npm#####

 Clone this repo, install dependencies, then start the dev server with the following:

 ```